naikymen/Google-Drive-GAS-Utilities/README.md

 I reused the code here, adapted for my needs: https://ctrlq.org/code/19979-copy-folders-drive.
 Differences are that this works.
 Initially i could not get it to work without modification.
 ## What may be found here:
 Functions to change ownerships and copy files or folders, individually or recursively.

 Functions to log these actions in a Google Spreadsheet.

+An HTML-GAS form for uploading files publicly (w/o asking the submitter to log in).

 # Usage (Simple Copy)
 1. Check that it will do what you need.